Skip to contents

 repeat

-Repeat mappers take a single mapper and repeats it, by defining the Jacobian as a Kronecker product of a row vector of ones, corresponding to a state vector of length nrep * ibm_n(mapper, ...).
+Repeat mappers take a single mapper and repeats it, corresponding to a state vector of length sum(n_rep) * ibm_n(mapper, ...).
 The ibm_ method inputs are passed on to the sub-mapper methods.

 ibm_eval(mapper,